Lynette Spano

 Lynette Spano is the American founder, president and chief executive officer of SCI World Consulting Services, Inc., an American information technology services corporation, according to the Washington Business Journal.
 SCI World manages critical federal infrastructure projects and operates two of the most powerful supercomputers in the world, according to Inc. magazine.

 Early life and education

-Lynette Spano grew up in a large family, the oldest of seven siblings in Brooklyn with her Puerto Rican mother and her Cuban father, according to ABC-WJLA News.
+Spano was born Lynette Rodriguez Vives, typical of Spanish culture using both fathers and mothers name.
+She grew up in a large family, the oldest of seven siblings in Brooklyn with her Puerto Rican mother and her Cuban father, according to WJLA-TV.
 She never went to college, instead working her way up from receptionist to sales, before founding SCI World in her mother's basement in 1983, according to the Washington Business Journal.